ibm-cloud-docs/containers/cs_ingress_user_managed.md

 The IBM-provided Ingress application load balancers (ALBs) are based on NGINX controllers that you can configure by using [custom {{site.data.keyword.cloud_notm}} annotations](/docs/containers?topic=containers-ingress_annotation).
 Depending on what your app requires, you might want to configure your own custom Ingress controller.
 When you bring your own Ingress controller instead of using the IBM-provided Ingress ALB, you are responsible for supplying the controller image, maintaining the controller, updating the controller, and any security-related updates to keep your Ingress controller free from vulnerabilities.

-## <roks311-vpc>Classic clusters: </roks311-vpc>Exposing your Ingress controller by creating an NLB and a hostname
+## Classic clusters: Exposing your Ingress controller by creating an NLB and a hostname
 {: #user_managed_nlb}

 Create a network load balancer (NLB) to expose your custom Ingress controller deployment, and then create a hostname for the NLB IP address.